Ayer Keroh

-Ayer Keroh (also written as Air Keroh, translated as murky water) is a suburb of Hang Tuah Jaya and Malacca City and the seat of Melaka Tengah District in the Malaysian state of Malacca.
-Located 11 km north of the city centre, it lies adjacent to Bukit Beruang, Bukit Baru, Batu Berendam, Durian Tunggal and Ayer Panas suburbs.
+Ayer Keroh (also written as Air Keroh, translated as murky water) is a suburb of Malacca City and the seat of Melaka Tengah District in the Malaysian state of Malacca.
+Located 11 km north of the city centre, it lies adjacent to the towns of Bukit Baru, Batu Berendam, Durian Tunggal and Bemban, and constitutes the entire Bukit Katil Mukim.

-Formerly part of a virgin forest with a quiet village, the neighbourhood was established by the state government in the late 1960s as a satellite town of Malacca City (then Malacca Town) with housing, industrial and recreational areas, to solve the housing issues of Malacca Town and to curb the state's brain drain phenomenon.
-It is currently the seat of the state government since 2006, being the home of the state secretariat building complex – Seri Negeri complex and also home to the country's oldest artificial lake, originally built as a water reservoir during the British colonial era.
-In 2010, parts of Ayer Keroh along with parts of few neighbouring suburbs of Batu Berendam, Bemban and Durian Tunggal formed the Hang Tuah Jaya municipality.
+Formerly a rural village within a virgin forest, the town was established by the state government in the 1970s as a satellite town of Malacca City (then Malacca Town) with housing, industrial and recreational areas, to solve the housing issues of then-Malacca Town and to curb the state's brain drain phenomenon.
+It is currently the seat of the state government since 2006 and also home to the country's oldest artificial lake, originally built as a water reservoir during the British colonial era.
+In 2010, parts of Ayer Keroh along with parts of few neighbouring towns formed the Hang Tuah Jaya municipality.